DiegoSilva776/Basic-MEN-API/README.md

         5 - Install the project dependencies:
             npm install

-        6 - Create the folders 'data/_tmp' within the root folder of your project
+        6 - Create the folders 'data/_tmp' within the root folder of your project.

         7 - Start MongoDB server and let it 'waiting for connections' ex: open a terminal and run:
                 "D:/path to the installation directory/mongodb/bin/mongod.exe" --dbpath "D:/path to the 'data' folder you've just created within the root folder of your project"

             Obs: if you started the MongoDB server during the MongoDB installation, make sure to kill the process only one instance of 'mongod.exe' can be running.

             open another terminal and run:
                 "D:/path to the root directory of your project">node main.js